-This course gives a historical introduction to Cryptology, from ancient times up to modern public key encryption, particularly RSA, and introduces a number of mathematical ideas involved in the development and analysis of codes.
-Mathematical topics include some enumeration, probability, and statistics, but the bulk of the course is devoted to elementary number theory.
+The goal of this course is to ultimately learn about the modern public key encryption method called RSA.
+In order to do this, the course focuses on introducing a number of mathematical ideas involved in the development and analysis of codes.
+Mathematical topics include enumeration and elementary coding used in ancient times, but the bulk of the course is devoted to elementary number theory.
 Students also work throughout the course on effectively communicating mathematics, both written and orally.
-Moreover, students will develop rigorous mathematical proof writing skills, and a primary goal of the course is to not only understand how various cryptosystems work, but why.
+In particular, there is a strong emphasis on writing and class presentations.
+The primary goal of the course is to not only understand how various cryptosystems work, but why.